Axiomatic Construction of Hierarchical Clustering in Asymmetric Networks: Reciprocal and nonreciprocal clustering

-For the method $\ccalH^R$ specified in \eqref{eqn_reciprocal_clustering} to be a proper hierarchical clustering method we need to show that $u^{R}$ is an ultrametric.
-For $\ccalH^R$ to be admissible it needs to satisfy axioms (A1)-(A2).
-Both of these properties are true as stated in the following proposition.
+For the method $\ccalH^{\R}$ specified in \eqref{eqn_reciprocal_clustering} to be a properly defined hierarchical clustering method, we need to establish that $u^{\R}_X$ is a valid ultrametric.
+One way of seeing that this is true is to observe that $u^{\R}_X$ arises from applying single linkage hierarchical clustering to the symmetric dissimilarity $\bbarA_X$, which is known to output valid ultrametrics.